sourcegraph/handbook/content/engineering/hiring/engineering-leadership.md

 - How do you set priorities for your team?
 - What do you do if your team is being asked by multiple stakeholders to do more work than they can achieve?
-- How do you prioritize (stack rank) people, process, and profits?
-Why is X the lowest priority?

 ## Developing teams